 It was clear that, like so many before him, he felt once you cross that 10-year mark, staying makes more sense than leaving.
 You’re halfway there.
 And so, we built mental countdowns around the 20-year mark.
-We could do that, right?
+We could do that.
 20 years.
 And we made a deal.

-Nevertheless, in the early years of our marriage, the deal was this: we’d dedicate our new family to the Army for the next ten years.
+Nevertheless, in our marriage’s early years, the deal was this: we’d dedicate our new family to the Army for the next ten years.
 He’d arrive at the magic 20-year mark and retire.
 He’d coach little league, be a house-husband, and I’d go back to my career.

 We’d focus those next ten years on my work, letting my dreams lead us.
 By the time my ten years were up, we’d be in our 50s.
 Predicting beyond that just seemed silly.
 But, I would get my turn.

-From years six to 20, I continued to work, full time until we had kids, then part-time and from home.
-We made choices to support the evolution of my professional path into something mobile and flexible, but still present.
-My years working from home always felt more like a job than a career, but I was maintaining relevancy in my industry and honing my skills.
-I was contributing to our household finances and interacting with colleagues, all while raising the littles we had at home and navigating our lives through multiple deployments.
+From years six to 20, I continued to work full time until we had kids, then part-time and from home.
+We made choices to support my professional path’s evolution into something mobile and flexible but still present.
+My years working from home always felt more like a job than a career, but I maintained relevancy in my industry and honed my skills.
+I contributed to our household finances and interacting with colleagues, all while raising the littles we had at home and navigating our lives through multiple deployments.

 I don’t know exactly when it happened, but there was a moment around year 17 when I realized that we might need to make a new deal.